wandeder/scrapper_rss/README.md

   5. `<category>`
   6. `<description>`

 Command line interface is going to have following interface.
 You can use it for the testing purposes.
-When you will be developing xml document parsing.
+When you will be developing XML document parsing.
  ```shell
 usage: rss_reader.py [-h] [--json] [--verbose] [--limit LIMIT]
                      source